 They seem to have found a spot that they like, and it's a meadow.
 "Stay away from meadows", I kept saying to myself in Sarajevo, only to end up in this situation where I am forced to follow kids who run into a meadow.
 How ironical it is that on such a peaceful day, where the sun is shining, this moment where kids are laughing, playing and happily running up that hill, feels like the most worrisome moment in this Round-the-World trip, more worrisome than the moment when I accidentally landed in Compton, and more worrisome than the powerful thunderstorms that would not allow us to land in Islamabad for hours.
 Luckily, they listen to me immediately as I let them know that we should stick to the road.
 But not much later, the kids feel attracted to a similar spot.
 A woman, who lives in a nearby house, apparently feels the same concerns as I do, but instead of mentioning mines, she tells them that we must beware of snakes.
 One thing is for sure: It was a very reasonable idea to return to the road in this place, where we continue to enjoy a nice view on Sarajevo and take some pictures before we slowly head back down to their house, where I thank the kids and their mother for their friendly gesture and their hospitality.

-One last time I stand in front of Vijecnica.
+Before leaving Sarajevo, I look out of the window, right at the burnt down library Vijecnica that is being restored.
+I decide to head to the Old town one more time, but on the way I notice something about Vijecnica.
 This time something is different.
-There is a big gap in the barrier.
-I look to my left, then to my right, and then head straight into the demolished library to have a walk inside of the cold and empty building to take a few pictures.
+There is a gap in the barrier.
+I look to my left, then to my right, and then head straight into the demolished library to have a walk inside of the cold, empty and lifeless building to take a few pictures.
 I can hear the voices of construction workers on one of the upper levels.
 They spot me only after I reach the highest floor and try to walk down the rotten stairs.
 What excuse do I have?
 I try to act like I "accidentally" entered the wrong building.
 They don't seem convinced, but let me go.

 Back at the airport, a man greets me and asks me how I liked his country.
 "Don't you recognize me?", he asks me in Bosnian.
 Then I figure out that it is the taxi driver who took me to the old town when I arrived.
 Too bad that I cannot fully explain to him how I feel after my first stay in Sarajevo.
 Not only am I impressed by the hospitality and generosity of the Bosnian people towards foreigners, but as much am I amazed at how many of them take care of each other, like the young Bosnian man who broke a piece of bread in half, sat down right next to the old poor woman on the street and gave her one half of bread while starting a conversation with her.
 I had never seen something like this before.
 Indira asked me what I like so much about Sarajevo.
 I visited this country right after having visited numerous other countries on different continents, after visiting many beautiful places.
 And despite of all the bullet holes, the traces of mortars and the broken premises, all the scars of Sarajevo never managed to cover the beauty of Sarajevo.
 Before I arrived here, I witnessed the biggest man-made structures in the world, such as the Great Wall of China, the tallest building on this planet in Dubai.
 But if you want to talk about size, I would ask any traveller to look at the heart of the Bosnian people.